ghedo/safely/README.md

  * ptrace() is not working
  * stdin, stdout, stderr are valid

-If any of them fails, safely refuses to work.
+If any of them fails, safely refuses to work, unless the **SAFELY_NOSECURE** env variable is set (see the manpage for more info).
 Note that the ptrace() and memlock checks need to be run as euid 0 (mode 4755).
 If `make install` is executed (with root privileges) everything will be ok.

 ## DEPENDENCIES